ShawnMcCool/dot-filer/README.md

 # Dot-Filer

-Dot Filer is a PHP Linux dot file management tool built to provide a simple no-nonsense approach to a common scenario.
+Dot Filer is a PHP dot file management tool built to provide a no-nonsense approach to a common scenario.

 ## Why dot files?

-When a file or folder name is preceded with a dot "." it's considered a hidden file by Linux.
+When a file or folder name is preceded with a dot "." it's considered a hidden file by most operating systems.
 This is merely a convenience that allows configuration and other files to not clutter up simple directory listings.

 When applying configuration changes to a Linux installation, it's typical to work with files both in the user's home directory and other directories such as /etc.

 Not all important configuration files and folders begin with a dot.
 However they've come to be included in the umbrella term.

-Many Linux users put much effort into the configuration of their systems and much of this configuration lies within simple text files.
+Many users put much effort into the configuration of their systems and much of this configuration lies within these text files.

 By backing these files up and versioning them we can prevent the loss of a lot of hard work and make it easier to deploy these configurations to other machines.

 # How do we manage the backups?